laurent22/joplin/README.md

 Currently, synchronisation is possible with Nextcloud, WebDAV, Dropbox, OneDrive or the local filesystem.
 To enable synchronisation please follow the instructions below.
 After that, the application will synchronise in the background whenever it is running, or you can click on "Synchronise" to start a synchronisation manually.
 Joplin will background sync automatically after any content change is made on the local application.

-Synchronisation options can be set via the Settings menu (*Windows/Linux*: Tools > Options > Plugins; *macOS*: Joplin > Preferences).
-For information regarding the configuration required for a specific target see the relevant section below.

 If the **terminal client** has been installed, it is possible to also synchronise outside of the user interface by typing `joplin sync` from the terminal.
 This can be used to setup a cron script to synchronise at a regular interval.
 For example, this would do it every 30 minutes:

 ` */30 * * * * /path/to/joplin sync`